tunahanertekin/docs/docs/user-guide/environments/robot/create-robot/build.md

 Customize your build process by assigning a meaningful and descriptive name.
 This identifier helps you efficiently organize and differentiate between various builds within your robot's application, contributing to a well-structured development environment.

 ![Build Name](./img/w-name.png)

+# Next Steps
+Upon completing robot creation on the robolaunch platform, you can move on to your robot's internal page to achieve multiple use cases, such as code development, simulation, tele-operation, task management, etc.

+To discover further details, please refer to the next section on this documentation which is **"Robot Pages"**.